 Nuxeo & MongoDB

 We did a small presentation about why we decided to integrate MongoDB inside the Nuxeo Platform, how we achieved the integration and what benefits we get from this integration.
-The slides are available online.
-We will give a shorter version of this presentation in other MongoDB days:

 About MongoDB 3.2